 It turned out that I was suffering from a complete hormone imbalance that had led to chronically low iron levels.
 My eating pattern of clearing up off the children’s plates and crash dieting had not really helped the situation.

 Since then my journey to wellness has led me to re-train as a Complimentary Natural Health Council registered Nutritional Therapist.
 I have raised two boys who know their quinoa from their cous-cous, and so I am aware of the time constraints and pressures of a busy family life, where often good food can take a back seat.

 What I have learnt has helped me and more than 500 clients.
 Why not book a call and see if Nutritional Therapy can help you take back control of your waistline, and energy levels too?

-I am a full member of the Complementary & Natural Healthcare Council* and of the British Association of Nutritional Therapists**.
-Having studied with Premier Training, I have now been in practice for 10 years.
+I am a full member of the Complenmentary & Natural Healthcare Council* and of the British Association of Nutritional Therapists**.
+I am also a qualified Nutrition Professional Health Coach.
+I have now been in practice for 10 years.
 I am committed to keeping up with the latest in nutritional research, and regularly attend seminars and conferences for continuous professional development.
 I am also fully insured.